 Aggravated battery can bring penalties of 10-15 years in prison, and $10,000 to $50,000 in fines depending on the circumstances surrounding the incident.
 Substantial battery carries punishments of 3 1/2 years’ imprisonment and up to $10,000 in fines.

 Aggravated and substantial battery charges in Wisconsin are serious offenses that bring serious penalties.
-If you’ve been charge with one of these crimes you could be facing massive fines or jail time.
+If you’ve been charged with one of these crimes you could be facing massive fines or jail time.
 Call our Madison defense attorneys for a free 30-minute initial consultation.
 Call 608-471-5003 or send us an email.